magalifabri/ft_services/README.md

 ---

-It's good to split up your (macro?) services into micro services, because of reasons.
-So instead of installing your Wordpress, NGINX, phpMyAdmin, MySQL, etc. all in one container, you give them their own seperate containers.
+It's good to split up your (macro?) service into micro services, because of reasons.
+So instead of installing your WordPress, NGINX, phpMyAdmin, MySQL, etc. all in one container, you give them their own seperate containers.
 This cluster of containers is what Kubernetes helps you manage.

-The following services are contained in this cluster:
+The following services are contained in the cluster for this project:

 **LEMP Stack (Linux, NGINX, MySQL & phpMyAdmin):**
 - **NGINX** is our web server.
-It forms the primary front-end of the ft_services operation, receiving traffic requests on the default ports: 80 and 443.
+It forms the primary front-end of the ft_services project, receiving traffic requests on the default ports: 80 and 443.
 It also redirects to the WordPress and phpMyAdmin sites.
 - **MySQL** provides the databases for the WordPress and phpMyAdmin sites.
-- **phpMyAdmin** is a administration tool for the MySQL database.
+- **phpMyAdmin** is an administration tool for the MySQL database.
 It's hosted on NGINX in it's own container.
-- (The "Linux" of the LEMP stack is in the Alpine Linux that the containers are build from.)
+- (The "L" part of the LEMP stack is in the Alpine Linux OS that the containers run on.)

 **WordPress** is perched on top of the LEMP stack: hosted on NGINX, connected to the MySQL database, and supported by phpMyAdmin.
-It comes preinstalled, with an admin and two users.
+It directly installed with an admin and two users.

 **TIG Stack (Telegraf, InfluxDB & Grafana):**
-- **Telegraf** is installed in every container and sends metrics on each container to InfluxDB.
+- **Telegraf** is installed in every container in the cluster and sends metrics (usage of CPU, memory and the like) on each container to InfluxDB.
 - **InfluxDB** contains a database for each container in which it stores the data it receives from Telegraf.
 - **Grafana** fetches the data on all our containers from InfluxDB and let's us visualize it in fancy tables, graphs, etc. on a web GUI.

 **FTPS** stands for something like *"File Transfer Protocol - Secure"*.
-Setting up the FTPS server in our cluster allows you to connect to it from outside the cluster (with e.g. FileZilla) to transfer files to and from the server.
+Setting up the FTPS server in our cluster allows us to connect to it from outside the cluster (with e.g. a FileZilla client) to transfer files to and from the server.

 ---

 ## Instructions
-- to install, run setup.sh
+- to install, run setup.sh (minikube, kubectl and hyperkit need to be installed)

+- when the installation has finished, the kubernetes dashboard will automatically open in the browser, informing us on how all the parts of the cluster are doing and providing links to services with a web-hosted front-end
 - to clean up, first run the command `minikube stop` and then `minikube delete`

-### A few handy commands to interact with the cluster
+### A few handy commands to interact with the cluster from the CLI
-- restart minikube: `minikube start`
+- start minikube: `minikube start`
 - show all kubernetes objects: `kubectl get all`
 - show all kubernetes objects of one type: `kubectl get <po (pods) / svc (services) / deploy (deployments) / pv(c) (persistent volumes (claims))>`
 - show details on an object: `kubectl describe <object name>`